-Using the GBT and its superfast processing equipment, plus similar setups at Arecibo in Puerto Rico, a group of astronomers and physicists routinely observe the signals of up to 40 millisecond pulsars.
-The project, called NANOGrav, wil continue to observe these target pulsars for many years.
+Using the GBT and its superfast processing equipment, plus similar setups at Arecibo in Puerto Rico, a group of astronomers and physicists routinely observe the signals of almost 80 millisecond pulsars.
+The project, called NANOGrav, will continue to observe these target pulsars for many years.

-It takes a lot of patience and a highly-precise set of instrumentation to measure these hundred nanosecond blips — that’s only one-millionth of a second!
+It takes a lot of patience and a highly-precise set of instrumentation to measure these hundred nanosecond blips — that’s only one ten-millionth of a second!